btskinner/btskinner.github.io/_posts/2018-10-13-install-r-with-openblas-and-openmp-on-macos-mojave.md

 lang: r bash
 ---

+*These instructions have been updated (May 2019) to account for the fact that Homebrew no longer allows optional installation arguments.
+I believe they should work since the new defaults include the options that were formally set manually, but some tweaks may be necessary.*

 These instructions are to compile R from source on MacOS 10.14 (Mojave) so that it both uses OpenBLAS libraries ([for faster computations](https://www.r-bloggers.com/why-is-r-slow-some-explanations-and-mklopenblas-setup-to-try-to-fix-this/))